-- (b) requesting applications by invitation; - (c) appointing a head-hunting agency; or - (d) identifying candidates from the databank of independent directors notified by the Securities and Exchange Commission of Pakistan under section 166 of the Companies Act, 2017 (XIX of 2017) - (4) The Board Nominations Committee shall apply the prescribed fit and proper criteria while making nominations of persons for appointment as directors. - 11.
-Disqualification of independent directors.
-The following persons shall not be appointed or continue to hold office as an independent director; namely: - (a) a person who is under eighteen years of age; - (b) a person who is not a natural person; - (c) a person who is an undischafged bankrupt in any jurisdiction; - (d) a person who has been convicted of an offence in any jurisdiction; - (e) a person who is prohibited under a statute or by order of court from being a director or promoter of, or being concerned or taking part in the management of a corporation; - (f) a person who is declared mentally unfit by a medical board constituted for this purpose; - (g) a person who is in the service of Pakistan; - (h) a member of the Majlis e-Shoom or a Provincial Assembly; - (i) a holder of a political office whether or not in a legislative role; or - (j) an employee of a state-owned enterprise. - 12.
-Composition of the Board of a company.
-(1) A Board of a company shall consist of independent directors, ex-officio directors and the chief executive officer of the company, with the requisite skills, competence, knowledge, experience and approach so that the Board as a group includes core competencies and diversity required to assist the company achieve its primary objective. - (2) The majority of the board shall consist of independent directors. - (3) No person shall be appointed or nominated as a director of thore than five state-dwned enterprises simultaneously, including their subsidiaries. - (4) An independent member shall not serve for more than nine years on a Board, and shall not be appointed to the same Board after two consecutive terms unless a period of three years has lapsed. - 13.
-Term of office of directors:- (1) A director, once appointed shall hold office for the period specified under the applicable law, unless he resigns in writing or is removed earlier in accordance with the provisions of this Act. - (2) An independent director once appointed by the Federal Government shall not be removed unless it is established through an inquiry conducted in the prescribed manner that-
+- (b) recommending ex-officio positions to be held by the relevant Division or public sector organization of the Federal Government, or where necessary, a Provincial Government. - (3) The procedure adopted by the Board Nominations Committee for performing its functions shall be notified and shall comply with the principles of merit, confidentiality, transparency, diversity and fairness, including, but not limited to- - (a) advertisement in a newspaper(s) of wide circulation; - (b) requesting applications by invitation; - (c) appointing a head-hunting agency; or - (d) identifying candidates from the databank of independent directors notified by the Securities and Exchange Commission of Pakistan under section 166 of the Companies Act, 2017 (XIX of 2017). - (4) The Board Nominations Committee shall apply the prescribed fit and proper criteria while making nominations of persons for appointment as directors. - 11.
+Disqualification of independent directors.-The following persons shall not be appointed or continue to hold office as an independent director, namely: - (a) a person who is under eighteen years of age; - (b) a person who is not a natural person; - (c) a person who is an undischarged bankrupt in any jurisdiction; - (d) a person who has been convicted of an offence in any jurisdiction; - (e) a person who is prohibited under a statute or by order of court from being a director or promoter of, or being concerned or taking part in the management of a corporation; - (f) a person who is declared mentally unfit by a medical board constituted for this purpose; - (g) a person who is in the service of Pakistan; - a member of the Majlis-e-Shoora or a Provincial Assembly;

-- the director is found to be in non-compliance with the provisions of this Act, or the Companies Act 2017, (XIX of 2017), or any other applicable law; - (b) the director fails to fulfil his duties and responsibilities under this Act; - (c) the director is found to act in a manner detrimental to the successful management and operation of the state-owned enterprise; or - (d) the director is found guilty of misconduct.
+- (i) a holder of a political office whether or not in a legislative role; or - (j) an employee of a state-owned enterprise. - 12.
+Composition of the Board of a company.-(1) A Board of a company shall consist of independent directors, ex-officio directors and the chief executive officer of the company, with the requisite skills, competence, knowledge, experience and approach so that the Board as a group includes core competencies and diversity required to assist the company achieve its primary objective. - (2) The majority of the board shall consist of independent directors. - (3) No person shall be appointed or nominated as a director of more than five state-owned enterprises simultaneously, including their subsidiaries. - (4) An independent member shall not serve for more than nine years on a Board, and shall not be appointed to the same Board after two consecutive terms unless a period of three years has lapsed. - 13.
+Term of office of directors.-(1) A director, once appointed shall hold office for the period specified under the applicable law, unless he resigns in writing or is removed earlier in accordance with the provisions of this Act. - (2) An independent director once appointed by the Federal Government shall not be removed unless it is established through an inquiry conducted in the prescribed manner that- - (a) the director is found to be in non-compliance with the provisions of this Act, or the Companies Act 2017, (XIX of 2017), or any other applicable law; - (b) the director fails to fulfil his duties and responsibilities under this Act; - (c) the director is found to act in a manner detrimental to the successful management and operation of the state-owned enterprise; or - (d) the director is found guilty of misconduct.

-Explanation - For the purpose of this clause, misconduct includes-
+Explanation.-For the purpose of this clause, misconduct includes-